THE BIG CITY TEAM

 Photo by Thomas Habr on Unsplash

-• Co-op: In a housing cooperative or co-op, you don't actually buy real estate.
-Instead, you purchase shares in a corporation or cooperative association that owns the entire building.
-These shares give you the right to occupy a specific unit in the building.
-Co-op owners do not have a deed to their unit; they have a proprietary lease or occupancy agreement.
+Co-op: Buying a co-op is different.
+Instead of purchasing real estate, you buy shares in a corporation or cooperative association that owns the building.
+These shares give you the right to occupy a specific unit.
+Co-op owners do not hold a deed; they have a proprietary lease or occupancy agreement.

-• Condo: Selling a condo is typically more straightforward because you own your unit directly.
-You can sell it on the open market to anyone who qualifies for a mortgage or can pay in cash.
+Condo: Selling a condo is straightforward since you own your unit outright.
+You can sell to any qualified buyer on the open market.

 0 Comments